U.S. presses Syrian opposition to unite, shun abuses

 PEACE PLAN

-Both Clinton and Ford were skeptical of reports that Syria's government had accepted the peace plan of U.N.-Arab League envoy Kofi Annan.
+Both Clinton and Ford were sceptical of reports that Syria's government had accepted the peace plan of U.N.-Arab League envoy Kofi Annan.

 "Given Assad's history of over-promising and under-delivering, that commitment must now be matched by immediate actions," Clinton said.